Learning Outcome 1: Education Benefits

 Assessment Measures

-We will use a paper quiz to examine whether military-connected students can identify four campus resources based on their responses.
-All results will be recorded on an Excel file for analysis.
+A paper quiz will be used to assess whether military-connected students can identify four campus resources.
+All results will be recorded in an Excel file for analysis.

 Assessment Data Collection Plan

-Data will be collected at the conclusion of our Veterans and Dependents Information Session.
+Data will be collected at the conclusion of the Veterans and Dependents Information Session.

 Existing Data

-We plan to use baseline data to examine trends for this student learning outcome.
+Baseline data will be used to examine trends for this student learning outcome.

 Analysis of Results

-Results will be analyzed through Excel.
-All student identifying data will be removed prior to analyses.
+Results will be analyzed using Excel.
+All student identifying data will be removed prior to analysis.

 Use of Results

-Results from this assessment will be shared with VRC staff to provide insights that will help us understand whether military-connected students know the campus resources available to support their transition.
-Results from the assessment will be used to help us identify needed programmatic changes and improvements to our onboarding sessions.
-Results will be shared with the Student Life Assessment Council.
+Results will be shared with VRC staff to provide insights into whether military-connected students are aware of campus resources available to support their transition.
+Findings will inform needed programmatic changes and improvements to onboarding sessions.
+Results will also be shared with the Student Life Assessment Council.

-As a result of attending the VRC’s Student Veterans and Dependents Information Session, military-connected students will develop and practice their self-advocacy skillsets as measured through an end-of-the-year focus group with a random number of incoming student veterans.
+As a result of attending the VRC’s Student Veterans and Dependents Information Session, military-connected students will develop and practice their self-advocacy skills as measured through an end-of-year focus group with a random sample of incoming student veterans.

-We plan to conduct two 30-minute focus group sessions in the Spring semester that will gauge the advocacy experiences of military-connected students.
-We plan to ask questions focused on assessing whether students were successful in meeting their advocacy goals and how.
-Advocacy will be defined as having practiced their learned self-advocacy skills.
+Two 30-minute focus group sessions will be conducted in the spring semester to evaluate advocacy experiences among military-connected students.
+Questions will assess whether students were successful in meeting their advocacy goals and how they practiced learned self-advocacy skills.

-We plan to examine baseline data to examine trends for this student learning outcome.
+Baseline data will be examined to identify trends for this student learning outcome.

 Analysis of Results

-Results will be analyzed through the collection of student demographic questionnaires.
-Demographic information will help us understand whether there are student populations who are at greater risk or need additional support in self-advocacy.
-All student identifying data will be removed from qualitative analyses and emerging themes will be examined.
+Results will be analyzed using demographic questionnaires to determine whether certain student populations require additional support in self-advocacy.
+All student identifying data will be removed from qualitative analyses, and emerging themes will be identified.

 Use of Results

-Results from this assessment will be shared with VRC staff to provide insights that will help us understand whether military-connected students know the self-advocacy process and skillsets to utilize to support their transition.
-Results from the assessment will be used to help us identify needed programmatic changes and improvements to our onboarding sessions.
+Results will be shared with VRC staff to provide insights into whether military-connected students understand and practice self-advocacy skills that support their transition.
+Findings will inform needed programmatic changes and improvements to onboarding sessions.